 Pohela Boishakh is also the occasion when the whole family comes for a get together; youngsters touch feet of elders seeking benediction (আশীর্বাদ), and peers greet each other Suvo Nôbobôrsho with a hug (Kolakuliকলাকুলি).
 The celebration remains incomplete without “mishti mukh” exchanging sweets with the near and dear ones.
 The day of Poyela Boishakh is a day of cultural events.
 Like Bangladesh, here also people wake up & bathe early in the morning and dress up in traditional Bengali attire.
 Many go for Probhat Pheri (a parade similar to “Shobhajatra” in Bangladesh, but it’s not as colorful as that) to welcome the first day of the New Year singing Rabindra Sangeet, here also the song “এসো, হে বৈশাখ, এসো এসো”Esho, he Boishakh, Esho Esho is very popular.

-Businessmen open new accounting books (HalKhata) on this day; for the Bengali Hindu businessmen HalKhata begins only after performing puja, “Swastik” sign is drawn on the HalKhata by the priests.
-Devotees are seen in front of the Kalighat temple (কালীঘাট মন্দির), in long queues, from the late night.
+Businessmen open new accounting books (HalKhata) on this day; for the Bengali Hindu businessmen, HalKhata begins only after performing puja, “Swastik” sign is drawn on the HalKhata by the priests.
+Devotees are seen in front of the Kalighat temple (কালীঘাট মন্দির) in long queues late at night.
 Devotees offer Puja to receive the blessings of the almighty.